 - Breaking the BDNF Blues: Dr. Courtney Craig D.C. on Natural Ways to Raise BDNF Levels in Chronic Fatigue Syndrome

-Trazodone also appears to effect astrocyte metabolism as well.
+Trazodone also appears to affect astrocyte metabolism as well.
 The glia cells in the brains of mice respond to inflammatory triggers by pumping out lactate – a substance found elevated in the brains of ME/CFS patients.
 When given 72 hours prior to an inflammatory insult Trazodone enhanced lactate release.
 (Lactate may be produced in response to stress/pathogens, but the substance itself is believed to have neuroprotective effects.)

-One of drug repurposing’s lessons is the different effects drugs can have in the body.
+One of drug repurposing lessons is the different effects drugs can have in the body.
 Antidepressants aren’t just antidepressants anymore.
 The same drugs that relieve depression can relieve pain in people who are not depressed.

 Nor is depression a purely psychological disorder either.
-A significant subset of people with depression are believed to have inflammation driven depression.
-Given the possible immune involvement in ME/CFS and FM, it’s possible that much of the depression is, in fact, immune based.
+A significant subset of people with depression are believed to have inflammation-driven depression.
+Given the possible immune involvement in ME/CFS and FM, it’s possible that much of the depression is, in fact, immune-based.
 If that’s true then perhaps two treatments targeting the microglial could be effective both in depressed and non-depressed ME/CFS patients.